mayer79/missRanger/release/missRanger/README.md

 # missRanger

-This package uses the `ranger` package [1] to do fast missing value imputation by chained random forest, see [2] and [3].
+The `missRanger` package uses `ranger` [1] to do fast missing value imputation by chained random forest.
+As such, it serves as an alternative implementation of the beautiful 'MissForest' algorithm, introduced by Stekhoven and Buehlmann in [2].

-Between the iterative model fitting, it offers the option of using predictive mean matching.
-This firstly avoids the imputation with values not present in the original data (like a value 0.3334 in a 0-1 coded variable).
-Secondly, predictive mean matching tries to raise the variance in the resulting conditional distributions to a realistic level.
-This would allow e.g. to do multiple imputation when repeating the call to missRanger().
-Package `mice` utilizes the `randomForest` package with only ten trees as default.
+`missRanger` offers the option to combine random forest imputation with predictive mean matching.
+This firstly avoids the generation of values not present in the original data (like a value 0.3334 in a 0-1 coded variable).
+Secondly, this step tends to raise the variance in the resulting conditional distributions to a realistic level, a crucial element to apply multiple imputation frameworks like `mice` [3].

-Please check the help `?missRanger` for how to call the function and to see all options.

 ## Installation
 From CRAN: